wtfuii/doge.gives/README.md

 - adding an upload feature for a project logo
 - adding live update of donation bar on new transactions
 - accepting Bitcoin and other altcoins via ShapeShift.io
-- adding a load spinner
+- create bars for other crypto currencies